Ben7z-Cohen/Image-Processing/Neural Networks for Image Restoration/README.md

 The method I've implemented consists of the following three steps:
 1.Collecting “clean” images, applying simulated random corruptions and extracting small patches.
 2.Training a neural network to map from corrupted patches to clean patches.
-3.Given a corrupted image, I've used the trained network to restore the complete images by restoring each patch separately, by applying the “ConvNet Trick” for approximating.
+3.Given a corrupted image,I've used the trained network to restore the complete images by restoring each patch separately, by applying the “ConvNet Trick” for approximating.

 **Dataset Links:**<br>